jhaakri/InCommoditiesTechChallenge/README.md

     * Summary of the solution
     * How to run the app
-    * Instructions for setting up Slack/email notifications
+    * Instructions for setting up email notifications
-    * How this could be extended (more pipelines, config file, real scheduling)
+    * How this could be extended

 Summary of the solution